amalcao/libcoroc/README.md

 ## Debug

-We provide a python script to enhance the GDB to debug the applications using libTSC.
+We provide a python script to enhance the GDB to debug the applications using libCoroC.

 Make sure your GDB is compiled with the option "--with-python", you can open GDB and type such command to test whether python plugin is available for you: